-The portion of the combined program needed to accommodate growth is approximately \$84.6 million, which equals 2% of all expenditures in the combined six-year program, and \$25.7 million or 4% of the FY'21 budget.
-The funding sources for this part of the program are System Development Charge (SDC) revenues and payments by Applicants.
+The portion of the Combined Program needed to accommodate growth is approximately \$84.6 million, which equals 2% of all expenditures in the combined six-year program, and \$25.7 million or 4% of the FY'21 budget.
+The funding sources for this part of the program are SDC revenues and payments by Applicants.
 In the event that growth costs are greater than the income generated by growth funding sources, either SDC supported or rate-supported water/sewer bonds may be used to close any gap.

-The Maryland General Assembly, in 1993, first approved legislation authorizing the Montgomery and Prince George's County Councils to establish, and the WSSC to impose, a System Development Charge.
-This is a charge on new development to pay for that part of the Commission's Capital Improvements Program needed to accommodate growth in the WSSC's customer base.
-In accordance with the enabling legislation, the Councils approved, and the Commission began to phase in, this charge beginning in FY'94.
-The SDC charge was approved at the maximum rate of \$160 per fixture unit by Commission Resolution No. 95-1457, adopted May 24, 1995, and became effective July 1, 1995.
+The Maryland General Assembly, in 1993, first approved legislation authorizing the Montgomery and Prince George's County Councils to establish, and WSSC Water to impose, a System Development Charge.
+This is a charge on new development to pay for that part of the CIP needed to accommodate growth in WSSC Water's customer base.
+In accordance with the enabling legislation, the Councils approved, and WSSC Water began to phase in, this charge beginning in FY'94.
+The SDC was approved at the maximum rate of \$160 per fixture unit by Commission Resolution No. 95-1457, adopted May 24, 1995, and became effective July 1, 1995.
 In the 1998 legislative session, the General Assembly modified the charge by passage of House Bill 832 setting the fee at \$200 per fixture unit with a provision for annual inflation adjustments.
 Subsequent resolutions have established a process for approving partial and full exemptions for elderly housing and biotechnology properties, as well as exemptions for properties in designated economic revitalization areas and properties used primarily for recreational and educational programs and services to youth.
-For FY'20, the Montgomery County and Prince George's Councils increased the maximum allowable charge by the 1.5% increase in the CPI-U but maintained the current rate of \$203 per fixture unit.
-The Commission adopted the Councils' actions by Resolution Number 2019-2225 dated June 19, 2019.
-Policies and other information associated with the System Development Charge are included in this document in Appendices A through D.
+For FY'21, the Montgomery County and Prince George's Councils increased the maximum allowable charge by the 1.2% increase in the CPI-U but maintained the current rate of \$203 per fixture unit.
+The Commissioners adopted the Councils' actions by Resolution Number 2020-2253 dated June 17, 2020.
+Policies and other information associated with the SDC are included in this document in Appendices A through D.

 It is estimated that there will be an overall growth funding surplus of \$60.1 million over the six-year program period.
 The gap or surplus between growth funding sources (SDC, developer contributions, and Applicant payments under System Extension Permits) and the estimated growth-related expenditures vary over the six-year period.
-If growth-related expenditures were to exceed the available SDC account balance in any given fiscal year, it is anticipated that WSSC would issue new SDC supported debt to cover this temporary gap.
+If growth-related expenditures were to exceed the available SDC account balance in any given fiscal year, it is anticipated that new SDC-supported debt would be issued to cover this temporary gap.
 The debt will be repaid through future SDC collections, as allowed by State Law.
 Further, it is currently anticipated that no significant additional growth projects will evolve in the later years of the six-year period.
 (A listing of SDC-eligible projects is included in Appendix D.)